ahosavalike-ucsd-courses/cse231-proj6/design.md

   | (index <expr> <expr>)                     // Index into the list
   | (set! <expr> <expr> <expr>)               // Mutate the list's index to the value

-// The below are of no real use until resizable lists are part of the language.
+// The below are of no real use until resizable lists are part of the language, thus unimplemented.
 // Maybe useful when functions return variable sized lists.
 //  | (len <expr>)                              // Length of list
 //  | (list <expr>)                             // Initialize with size